big_yellow_tent_at_twilight

 Animals are just as interested in getting an easy meal as you or I. When camping, it can be a challenge to prevent the critters from helping themselves to our dinner.
 If you are basecamping, metal containers may be provided, or your car is a relatively safe cache.
 But what should you do if you are backpacking away from a vehicle?

 “Bear,” probably raises the most anxiety when thinking about losing food to an animal.
 But chipmunks and squirrels can cause complete devastation of food supplies.
 Mice pollute and ruin foods.
 Even insects or slugs can create problems if food is handled improperly.
-So, reading up on preventing animals from sneaking all of your food is a smart move before you launch into your wilderness lifestyle adventure.
+But the worst of all are raccoons, which will scavenge your sight for crumbs and wreak havoc.
+Reading about strategies to prevent animals from sneaking your food is wise.
+Do this before you begin your wilderness lifestyle adventure.

 How to Keep Animals Away From Food